estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D39 - April 21, 2018
+Big progress today!
+Added some functionality to my app that I've been trying to figure out for quite some time.
+Also tested it in the real world on my iPhone. #100DaysOfCode #Swift #iOS

 ### R2D38 - April 20, 2018
 Spent the day falling in love with Stack Views.
 I mean, we still argue a little, but I'm totally smitten. #100DaysOfCode #Swift #iOS